WWE News: Interesting Fact About Edge’s Ring Return At ‘SummerSlam’ – Hall Of Famer Comments

 This week was emotionally tumultuous.
 I hadn’t been back to Toronto since my mom’s funeral.
 I’d been putting off coming up here and taking care of some things.
 But when I heard Summerslam was in Toronto and I knew Beth had NXT work to do, I decided it was time to come home.
 It was difficult.
 It was draining.
 It was therapeutic.
 It was cathartic.
 I saw some family.
 I saw some friends.
 Cried a little.
 Laughed A LOT.
 Found some things I thought were lost forever.
 Last night I had one of those “fairytale” moments.
 I was also reminded that no matter what happens in life this will always be…home.

 Due to the medical issues that have plagued Edge and caused him to retire, it is very unlikely that he will ever be back in the ring or have another match.
 The risks are simply too great, and WWE would not want to endanger anyone, no matter how popular or great it could be.
-SummerSlam was a great event, but it was made even better hearing the theme music and seeing the R-Rated Superstar perform a Spear on Elias.
+SummerSlam was a great event, but it was made even better hearing the theme music and seeing the R-Rated Superstar perform a spear on Elias.